shondy/FSND/projects/02_trivia_api/starter/README.md

   "success": true
 }
 ```
-Sample of getting a question from the Entertainment category (category 5), and there are no more questions
+Sample: get a question from the Entertainment category (category 5) when there are no more questions
-left in that category:
+left in the category:

 curl -X POST http://127.0.0.1:5000/api/quizzes -H "Content-Type: application/json" -d '{previous_questions: [2, 4, 6], quiz_category: {type: "Entertainment", id: "5"}}'
 ```